Wiki · Person · Last reviewed June 14, 2026

 Dataset Auditing

 That work became practically consequential.
-The creators of MIT's 80 Million Tiny Images dataset withdrew it after the audit drew attention to racist and misogynistic labels and the difficulty of responsibly curating a dataset at that scale.
+The creators of MIT's 80 Million Tiny Images dataset withdrew it after the audit drew attention to derogatory categories, offensive images, and the difficulty of responsibly inspecting 80 million 32-by-32 images collected through automated procedures.

 Her later work extended the same accountability frame to vision-language data.
-In Into the LAION's Den, Birhane and coauthors audited LAION-400M and LAION-2B and found that hateful content increased with dataset scale.
-The paper challenged a common assumption in frontier AI culture: that more data automatically washes out social and representational problems.
+In Into the LAION's Den, Birhane and coauthors audited LAION-400M and LAION-2B and reported that hateful content increased by nearly 12 percent with dataset scale.
+The paper also found that image-based NSFW filtering did not reliably remove harmful alt-text.
+It challenged a common assumption in frontier AI culture: that more data automatically washes out social and representational problems.

 AI Accountability